-44 For example, a case requiring specialized medical knowledge or scientific claims.
+&lt;sup>41 For example, a case requiring specialized medical knowledge or scientific claims.
 Students assist in this type of case but are not assigned as the primary investigator.

-45 It must be noted that UHIP makes every attempt to defray expenses by requesting trial transcripts on an asneeded basis and paring down police report requests to the necessary pieces.
-For example, in an "Aggravated Assault on a Public Servant" case, if a defendant is charged with trying to run over Officer Smith with his vehicle, UHIP will request Officer Smith's body cam footage and that of any officers who witnessed the event, but would not request the body cam footage of any officers who responded to the scene after the fact.
+&lt;sup>42 It must be noted that UHIP makes every attempt to defray expenses by requesting trial transcripts on an as-needed basis and paring down police report requests to the necessary pieces. (e.g. - in an "Aggravated Assault on a Public Servant" case, if a defendant is charged with trying to run over Officer Smith with his vehicle, UHIP will request Officer Smith's body cam footage but would not request the body cam footage of officers who responded to the scene after the fact.).

-46 With that in mind, significant roadblocks still exist when it comes to information gathering, thereby causing significant delays in UHIP investigations.
-For example, UHIP receives a large number of requests regarding
+&lt;sup>43 With that in mind, significant roadblocks still exist when it comes to information gathering, thereby causing significant delays in UHIP investigations.
+For example, UHIP receives a large number of requests regarding sexual assaults and/or crimes against children.
+Since both types of cases are exceptions to

 Because of OCA funding, UHIP has been able to expand the parameter of cases that can be passed to investigation.
 UHIP previously denied assistance in cases where the inmate had been granted probation or parole, but the probation/parole had subsequently been revoked.
-UHIP is now able to assist inmates whose probation/parole has been revoked, as long as they are claiming actual innocence for the underlying crime.47 In conjunction with the OCA, UHIP better serves the wrongfully convicted and all shareholders in the criminal justice system.
+UHIP is now able to assist inmates whose probation/parole has been revoked, as long as they are claiming actual innocence for the underlying crime.
+In conjunction with the OCA, UHIP better serves the wrongfully convicted and all shareholders in the criminal justice system.